gdalcubes/docs/source/collection_formats.rst

 such that input GDAL datasets not matching the regular expression will simply be ignored (quitly, without throwing exceptions).
-As a simple example, setting ``"pattern" : ".*\\.tif$"`` would ignore paths that do not end with ".tif".
+As a simple example, setting ``"pattern" : ".*\\.tif$"`` would ignore files that do not end with ".tif".